JosephDuffy/Yarn-Ball/README.md

 ## Development

-To develop Yarn Ball locally run `npm start`, which will start a `webpack` watcher (note that changes to the manifest.json file will not be automatically recompiled).
+To develop Yarn Ball locally run `npm start`, which will start a `webpack` watcher (note that changes to the `manifest.json` file will not be automatically recompiled).
 Compiled files are output to a `build` directory.

+### Chrome

 To load in to Chrome use the "Load unpacked extension" option and choose the `build` directory.

+### Firefox

+To load in Firefox navigate to "about:debugging" and select "Load Temporary Add-on" and choose the `manifest.json` file inside the `build` directory.

 ## Licence